marypiper/bcbio_single_cell_workflow/lessons/bcbio_singlecell_rnaseq workflow.md

 	The proportional histogram looks a bit better, as you hope to see all of the samples with peaks in relatively the same location between 10,000 and 100,000 reads per cell.
 However, the yellow sample still has this shoulder, which is indicative of many poor quality cells.

 	<img src="../img/sc_qc_reads_histogram.png" width="500">

+##### Cell counts

+The cell counts are determined by the number of unique cellular barcodes detected.
+During the inDrop protocol, the cellular barcodes are present in the hydrogels, which are encapsulated in the droplets with a single cell and lysis/reaction mixture.
+Upon treatment of UV and cell lysis, all components mix together inside the droplet and reverse transcription proceeds, followed by droplet breakup and linear amplification for library preparation.
+While each hydrogel should have a single cellular barcode associated with it, occasionally a hydrogel can have more than one cellular barcode.
+We often see all possible combinations of cellular barcodes at a low level, leading to a higher number of cellular barcodes than cells.

+You expect the number of unique cellular barcodes to be around the number of sequenced cells (determined in step 1) or greater due to some hydrogels having more than one cellular barcode.
+The yellow sample below seems to have at least double the number of cellular barcodes as the other samples.

+##### UMI counts per cell

+##### Genes detected per cell

+##### UMIs vs. genes detected

+##### Mitochondrial counts ratio

+##### Novelty

+##### Filter cells

+Expect roughly the number of sequenced cells per sample.